Shani occupies 4th-from-Chandra

 Deep frustration in the mental process.
 The mind moves very slowly.
 Works hard for their right to participate in meetings and conferences with decision-makers.
 Takes on secretarial tasks and other humble service.
 Great deal of writing in this life, much of it in vain or not receiving the recognition it deserves.

 If other factors improve things such as drishti from benefics, the discipline for writing and slow laborious thought process will remain.
-However the native may receive due recognition for their dedicated administrative communications and production-planning service -- over time.
+However, One may receive due recognition for their dedicated administrative communications and production-planning service -- over time.

 Early responsibilities in the childhood home, often due to loss or disability of the mother.
 Childhood home and parenting tend toward scarcity and strictness.